Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Stochastic Model

 Consider a rescaled random variable with zero mean and unit standard deviation,

 The auto-correlation function for the normalized process follows as

 and the power spectral density, given by the Fourier transform of \Eqref{autocorrPhiTilde}, becomes

 It should be noted that for the normalized variable, the auto-correlation function and the power spectral density are independent of the intermittency parameter $\gamma$.
-They are defined in terms of the distribution of pulse durations $P_\taudim(\taudim)$ and the transformations of the pulse function $\phi(\theta)$.
-The pulse function enters \Eqsref{autocorrPhiTilde} and~\eqref{psdPhiTilde} through the normalized auto-correlation $\rho_\phi(\theta)$ and the power spectral density $\Varrho_\phi(\vartheta)$, respectively.
-In the special case of a constant pulse duration, the power spectral density is determined only by the power spectrum of the pulse function, and \Eqref{psdPhiTilde} simplifies to $\Omegadim_{\Phiwt}(\omegadim)=\save{\taudim}\Varrho_\phi(\save{\taudim}\omegadim)$.
+They are defined in terms of the distribution of pulse durations $P_\taudim(\taudim)$ and the transformations of the pulse function, $\rho_\phi(\theta)$ and $\Varrho_\phi(\vartheta)$, given respectively by \Eqsref{rhophi} and~\eqref{varrhophi}.